stylekit/stylekit.github.io/_posts/2017-02-25-The-ultimate-XCode-workflow.md

-spend zero time managing dependencies<!--more-->.
+Spend zero time managing dependencies<!--more-->.
 Build speed is almost down to zero even for big projects, and 99.99% of my time is spent coding.

 ## Wants:
 - Ability to Build from .framework (because of zero to low build times)